gem-pasteur/macsylib/doc/source/user_guide/gembase_convention.rst

 ..
-MacSyLib - python library that provide functions for
-    detection of macromolecular systems in protein datasets using systems modelling and similarity search.
+MacSyLib - python library that provide functions for detection of macromolecular systems in protein datasets using systems modelling and similarity search.
    Authors: Sophie Abby, Bertrand Néron
    Copyright © 2014-2025 Institut Pasteur (Paris) and CNRS.
    See the COPYRIGHT file for details
-    MacsyLib is distributed under the terms of the GNU General Public License (GPLv3).
+   MacSyLib is distributed under the terms of the GNU General Public License (GPLv3).
    See the COPYING file for details.

 .. _gembase_convention: